0x0u/playground/readme.md

 # My Playground

-Just a place where I dump my coursework and toys.
+Just a place to dump my coursework and toys.
 Have fun.

 ### Simple Query
 A simple tool to query url, domain and hash via API of Abuse.ch and VirusTotal.